Legal Niche Guide For Solo Lawyers

 Solo legal practice is changing.

-It is a strategic response to these structural changes.
+It is a practical response to structural change.

 This guide explains why niching works, when it works, and how to do it properly as a solo lawyer.